 band fill and start eating proper solid foods, I will be inclined

 to feel hungry from time to time.
 I have some discomfort now and

 again as my abdomen recovers from the surgery, but all in all I am

 very excited about what the next month holds for me and how I shall

 I’ll keep you posted!

-To read more weight loss testimonals Click Here
+To read more weight loss testimonials Click Here